-Claire combines her 20 years’ experience as a Musculoskeletal Physiotherapist and Clinical Pilates Teacher with Specialist Woman’s Health Training to holistically assess and treat Pelvic Dysfunctions such as:
+Claire and Emma combine their 30+ years’ experience as a Musculoskeletal Physiotherapists and Clinical Pilates Teachers with Specialist Woman’s Health Training to holistically assess and treat Pelvic Dysfunctions such as:

 - Urinary Incontinence

 - Pelvic Pain